 Locating Artisans:

 - Word of mouth: In most small towns in Italy, word of mouth is often the best way to get initial contact with a professional.
 Local neighbors, municipal offices, or previous clients can recommend trusted contractors.
-Make sure to double check with multiple sources and trust your guts if anything sounds off at the start.
+Make sure to double check with multiple sources (and trust your guts if anything sounds off at the start).

 - Craft guilds & cooperatives: Some towns maintain registries of certified artisans.
+You can ask at your local Comune.

 - Online communities: Regional forums and local Facebook groups often list reputable workers.